You Are Here >>> Home > Public Works > Stormwater > Management Plan

 KPDES Small Municipal Separate Storm Sewer Permit No: KYG200011

 The City of Murray cares about protecting our environment and our waterways.
 We as a city are committed to preserving, protecting, and improving the water quality issue of stormwater run-off in our community.
-The institution of a STORMWATER MANAGEMENT PLAN will be needed to further reduce adverse impacts to water quality and aquatic habitat.
+The institution of a Stormwater Quality Management Plan (SWQMP) will be needed to further reduce adverse impacts to water quality and aquatic habitat.

 As a result of Federal and State regulations required under the Kentucky Pollutant Discharge Elimination System (KPDES) Phase II Stormwater Program, the City of Murray is in the process of implementing and enforcing a program to: